SakethReddyD/SignUpFlowProject/README.md

 ### Prerequisites
 1. Install [Git](https://git-scm.com/).
-2. Install a programming language or framework suitable for automation (e.g., Python with Selenium, Java with TestNG, etc.).
+2. Install a programming language or framework suitable for automation (e.g., Java with Selenium, Cucumber for BDD).
 3. Ensure browser drivers are installed for automation (e.g., ChromeDriver, GeckoDriver).

 ### Steps to Clone the Repository